mcaceresb/stata-gtools/docs/compiling.md

 - `premake5 vs2013`, and
 - `msbuild SpookyHash.sln` for SpookyHash

-Again, you can find the dll pre-built in `./lib/windows/spookyhash.dll`, but if you are set on re-compiling SpookyHash, you have to force `premake5` to generate project files for a 64-bit version only (otherwise `gcc` will complain about compatibility issues).
+Again, you can find the dll pre-built in `./lib/windows/spookyhash.dll`; but if you neet to re-compile SpookyHash, you have to force `premake5` to generate project files for a 64-bit version only (otherwise `gcc` will complain about compatibility issues).
 Further, the target folder has not always been consistent in testing.
 While this may be due to an error on my part, I have found the compiled `spookyhash.dll` in

 - `./lib/spookyhash/build/bin`
 - `./lib/spookyhash/build/bin/x86_64/Release`